grosser/kennel/template/Readme.md

 ### Debugging changes locally

  - rebase on updated `master` to not undo other changes
+ - figure out project name by converting the class name to snake-case
  - run `PROJECT=foo bundle exec rake kennel:update_datadog` to test changes for a single project

 ### Listing umuted alerts